 Options for Investing An Emergency Fund

 Part of the decision to invest your emergency fund will be finding an appropriate account.
 There are a few options that could work, depending on your financial situation.

-One option is to invest using a Roth IRA, which allows you to withdraw the money you’ve put in without penalty if you meet all the requirements . , so can be a good emergency fund investment option.
+One option is to invest using a online individual retirement account, which allows you to withdraw the money you’ve put in without penalty if you meet all the requirements . , so can be a good emergency fund investment option.
 Alternatively, you could choose a conservative mutual fund, which could give you a better return than a savings account but have less risk than investing in say purely stocks.

 The general rule of thumb when it comes to investing is, the higher the risk, the higher the potential for return—but a hugely risky investment could be counterproductive if you intend to use the money as an emergency fund.
 Stocks and bonds tend to be riskier than other investments in the short-term, but the market trends upwards in the long-term.